brainsum/cookieconsent/readme.md

 - Multilingual
 - Mobile ready

-Currently it can block all the bad cookie monsters in 4 ways.
+Currently it can block all the bad cookie monsters in 4 ways:

 ### Dynamic script tags

-Some services insert dynamically created script tags to the HEAD at page load.
+Some services insert dynamically created SCRIPT tags to the HEAD at page load.
 These can be intercepted and blocked.

 ### Script tag blocking

-Some third party services require you to insert a script tag into your HTML pages.
+Some third party services require you to insert a SCRIPT tag into your HTML pages.
 These can be inactivated until the user allowes them.

 ### Script wrapping